Center of Excellence in Hernia Surgery

 Each applicant surgeon is board-certified or an active candidate for board certification in general surgery by the highest certifying authority available.

 Each applicant surgeon must complete at least 12 hours of continuing medical education (CME) focused on hernia surgery every three years.
-Only American Medical Association Physician’s Recognition Award Category 1 Credits or similar credits from a CME accrediting body outside the United States or three national or international meetings qualify.
+Only American Medical Association Physician’s Recognition Award Category 1 Credits or similar credits from a CME accrediting body outside the United States or two national or international meetings qualify.

 7: Clinical Pathways and Standardized Operating Procedures